danburck/rails-actions-test/README.md

 $ bundle install
 ```

-In `test/test_helper.rb` include `devise warden` (for testing applications with login functionality) and `capybara headless chrome` for imitating user behaviour without opening a browser.
+In `test/test_helper.rb` include and `capybara headless chrome` for imitating user behaviour without opening a browser.
+There are several additional helpers like e.g. `devise warden` (for testing applications with login functionality), which you might add later.
 ```ruby
 class ActiveSupport::TestCase
   # [...]